Annette Meakin

 Annette Mary Budgett Meakin (1867–1959) was a British travel author.
-She and her mother were the first English women to travel to Japan via the Trans-Siberian railway.
+She and her mother were the first English women to travel to Japan via the Trans-Siberian Railway.

 Life

 Annette M. B. Meakin was born on 12 August 1867.
 Her parents were Edward Ebenezer and Sarah (née Budgett) Meakin.
-Her father worked as a tea planter in Almora in India.
+Her father worked as a tea planter in Almora in India then founded an English-speaking newspaper in Tangier, Times of Morocco.
+Her brother, James Edward Budgett Meakin was a journalist, her sister Ethilda Budgett Meakin Herford was a doctor and psychoanalyst.